 Also, when you self-publish, you don’t have to share your book royalties with a publisher.
 Instead, you keep all the money from sales.
 Self-publishing royalties are much smaller than what you would get if you handed over the rights to a New York publisher.

 For self-publishing, you have to take into account many things.
 You are alone for editing, creating the cover, making the marketing efforts, etc. In other words, you’ll have to hire an illustrator for the cover and a book editor to check your work.
-If you want to take this path, keep yourself and your book safe by getting a contract for hiring an illustrator and a contract for hiring an editor.
+If you want to take this path, keep yourself and your book safe by getting a contract between author and illustratorand a contract for hiring an editor.

 Book royalties can be tricky to navigate if you’re a first-time author.
 However, by understanding how it works, you can get the best deal possible.
 One that protects your interests and the best royalty rates.